"Another one" *Dj K*

 My M5 V10 was down, and the E46 M3 was still in pieces.
 Once more, my M3 V8 had to take the helm and be my daily driver.
 It needed to work as I had commitments and plans that required travel.

-My original transmission was dropped in an hour or two.
+The original transmission DCT-001 was dropped in an hour or two.
 Exhaust, heat shields and the carbon driveshaft came off.

 We opened up the original DCT's side pan to inspect the mechatronics.
 It was a potential culprit that got eliminated later on.

-The temporary DCT wasn't exactly a pristine example.
-It had mileage, and had obviously been leaking before being parted from its original chassis.
+The loaner DCT-002 wasn't a pristine example.
+It had mileage, and had been leaking before being parted from its original chassis.

 The loaner's re-refit.